 Edited by Enzo Williams.
 Ninoy Marayag and Doctor Vic Salas

 Life was no easy feat for this humble gardener turned national athlete and now coach and CEO.
-Benigno ‘Ninoy’ B. Marayag used to run five kilometers to-and-from school and hide from the rest of the school kids to catch his breath.
+Benigno ‘Ninoy’ B. Marayag used to run five kilometers to-and-from school.
+And hide from the rest of the school kids to catch his breath.

 It was the first time that this Tuguegarao-born dreamer had his eyes on what Manila could offer to his future.
-Since the 2003 Palarong Pambansa was canceled due to Lanao del Norte’s unfortunate circumstances, Ninoy reached out to Coach Subido but was advised to postpone his collegiate life a vacancy in the Athletics team opens.
+Since the 2003 Palarong Pambansa was canceled due to Lanao del Norte’s unfortunate circumstances, Ninoy reached out to Coach Subido but was advised to postpone his collegiate life until a vacancy in the Athletics team opened.

 From a distance Running to Hurdling to Jumping and becoming a Tiger

 Ninoy is thankful to his teammate and friend Dario Santos, a bronze medalist in the 2002 Palarong Pambansa, for introducing him to jumping events.
 This coach considers himself a late bloomer as his career as a jumper barely began at the end of his senior year in high school and just months before he started college.

 While offers from various UAAP schools came to Ninoy, he chose to be part of the University of Santo Tomas Track and Field team when he saw a tarpaulin outside the University while bannering its championship win.
 To his mind, belonging to the UAAP will present him with more opportunities and a much higher level of competition, which was more than at par with the Palaro.